Cray-HPE/docs-csm/operations/node_management/Access_and_Update_the_Settings_for_Replacement_NCNs.md

     ```

 2. Connect to the BMC with the default login credentials.
 Contact service for the default credentials.
+    > Default credentials for the Administrator user on HPE NCNs can be found on the serial label pull out tab attached to the server.
+See [this page for more information](https://support.hpe.com/hpesc/public/docDisplay?docId=sf000046874en_us&docLocale=en_US).

     ```bash
     ncn# export USERNAME=defaultuser